Key Youngkin adviser is paid by political firms

 And while results have so far been mixed, Moran has been in the middle of it all, including the governor’s biggest win to date: getting a bill to make masks optional at K-12 schools through the Democratic-controlled Senate.

 “He was certainly my go-between with the governor’s office,” said Del.
-Marcus Simon (D-Fairfax).
+Marcus B. Simon (D-Fairfax).
 Any legislator with a bill on the ropes with the administration has had one option, Simon said: “The way to find out what was really going on was to go find Matt Moran.”

 That such a prominent member of the administration is not a state employee is “beyond odd,” Simon said.